 The Trust’s substantial donations to the community are made possible by the Club’s unique integrated business model, which comprises racing and racecourse entertainment, responsible sports wagering and lottery, a membership club, and charities and community contribution.
 Approximately 90% of the Club’s annual operating surplus after tax is donated to the Trust, enabling it to play a significant role in the community’s development.

-Working with Government, non-governmental organisations (NGOs) and community partners, the Trust is committed to improving the quality of life of the people of Hong Kong, and providing relief to those in need.
+Working with the Government, non-governmental organisations (NGOs) and community partners, the Trust is committed to improving the quality of life of the people of Hong Kong.
 As a philanthropic organisation in its own right, the Trust also proactively identifies and initiates projects that anticipate future community and social needs.

-Over the past decade, The Hong Kong Jockey Club Charities Trust has donated an average of HK$3.4 billion a year to the community.
-In 2018/19, its total approved donations were HK$4.3 billion, benefiting 294 charity and community projects.
+Over the past decade, The Hong Kong Jockey Club Charities Trust has donated an average of HK$5 billion a year to the community.
+In 2022/23, its total approved donations were HK$7.3 billion, benefiting 247 charity and community projects.

 The “Summer · Harbour” campaign, exclusively sponsored by The Hong Kong Jockey Club, officially opened today (16 June).
 Members of the public can enjoy summer-themed art created by local illustrators and designers and other fun activities at six designated sites on the harbourfront from 17 June. ...